rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

   - Polished auto-repeat handling; repeat delay and rate are configurable in the setup dialog
   - Generate bell sound via software PWM with configurable sound level using a simple passive buzzer

-Remark: Setup dialog is entered by pressing Print key.
+Remark: The setup dialog is entered by pressing the Print Screen key.

 ## Still to do

-The following modifications are on the list of open To Dos:
+The following modifications are on the list of open to‑dos:

 - [ ] Remove the sprite implementation from the code
 - [ ] Remove feature to upload sprites and fonts
 - [ ] Analyze code to remove dead code
-- [ ] Rearange the include and file hierarchy for a more structured architecture
+- [ ] Rearrange the include and file hierarchy for a more structured architecture
 - [ ] Add OpenSCAD file for back plate of terminal to hold the adapter board at the back and allow access to the connectors, power switch and sd card

 ## Building the Application